uoregon-libraries/newspaper-curation-app/README.md

-This project was created initially just to have a quick way to scan publisher's PDFs and find errors before running the Python scripts in the other repository, as PHP was proving unsuitable for disk scanning jobs.
+This project was created initially just to have a quick way to scan publisher's PDFs and find errors before running the Python scripts in the other repository, as PHP was proving unsuitable for disk scanning jobs, and Python wasn't a great fit for a new front-end app (and neither had great error detection and handling).
 It is now planned to slowly replace the other codebases entirely, to simplify the application as well as provide something significantly faster.

 Compilation requires [Go](https://golang.org/dl/) 1.9 or later and gb: